 An icebreaker really, at least in this case.
 Try to make a short introduction, but mention a few interesting points they can elaborate on later on, such as any relevant experience you have (“I’ve worked in customer service for two years”), education and computer skills (“been working with MS Office for a decade”), and also something from your personal life, things you enjoy doing outside of work (“running is my biggest hobby”).

 The first answer should help you relax a bit, and in some cases it can also lead to interesting discussion with the interviewers.
 Another idea is bridging the introduction with your job application, explaining where you are right now in your professional career, how it relates to the job, and why you decided to apply with them.
+For 7 sample answers to this question, check the following article: Secretary interview – tell me about yourself.

 Why do you want to work as a secretary?